-The above command will compile all the basic Javalette programs.
+The first of the two path arguments specifies where to find the directory testsuite which contains the testsuite.
+The second specifies your submission directory.
+Thus, if your compiler is called jlc (as it should!), you may place yourself in the tester directory and run to compile all the basic Javalette programs.
 The tester will not attempt to run the good programs, so this is suitable for testing your compiler for submission A. Note that it is essential that your compiler writes one line to stderr, containing OK for correct programs and ERROR for incorrect programs.